BUY TWO OR MORE GUIDES - UP TO 20% OFF

 One of the four hikes originating on the South Rim, this is an unmaintained trail that is very steep and difficult.
 Experienced hikers find it enjoyable to go to Dripping Springs and back – nearly an all-day hike.

-Beware: hiking in the Grand Canyon is brutal!
+Beware: Hiking in the Grand Canyon is brutal!

 LEGAL INFORMATION